-- 98. The United States sued Indiana for violating the NVRA in 2006, noting in its complaint that "25 counties had registration totals of 90-95%" of their votingage population.
-Indiana quickly confessed to violating the NVRA in a consent decree. - 99.
+- 85. The United States such Indiana for violating the NVRA in 2006, noting in its complaint that "25 counties had registration totals of 90-95%" of their voting-age population.
+Indiana quickly confessed to violating the NVRA in a consent decree. - 86.
 Private organizations sued Indiana in 2012, explaining that "26 counties ... have voter registration rolls that contain between 90% and 100% of TVAP."
-The court denied the defendants' motion to dismiss, and Indiana agreed to conduct a significant, statewide process to clean up its voter rolls. - Ohio was sued on the same grounds, and it ultimately agreed to implement heightened review of the accuracy of its voter rolls. - In December 2019, another organization sued Detroit under the NVRA, alleging that "Detroit has more registered voters than adult citizens of voting age (106%)."
-The suit was dismissed on June 29, 2020, because Detroit removed substantial numbers of invalid registrations.
+The court denied the defendants' motion to dismiss, and Indiana agreed to conduct a significant, statewide process to clean up its voter rolls. - 87.
+Ohio was sued on the same grounds, and it ultimately agreed to implement heightened review of the accuracy of its voter rolls. - 88.
+In December 2019, another organization sued Detroit under the NVRA, alleging that "Detroit has more registered voters than adult citizens of voting age

-102. In June 2020, a voter sued Michigan's Secretary of State and Direct of Elections for violating the NVRA.
+- 89. In June 2020, a voter sued Michigan's Secretary of State and Direct of Elections for violating the NVRA.
 The complaint alleged that one county had more registered voters than adult citizens over the age of 18, and an additional 15 counties had voter registration rates that exceeded 90 percent of adult citizens over the age of 18.
-The court denied the defendants' motion to dismiss, and Michigan agreed to slate 177,000 erroneous registrations for cancellation and implement other list-maintenance reforms.

-103. In September 2021, voters sued North Carolina, alleging that "40 counties in North Carolina have registration rates that far eclipse the national and statewide voter-registration rate in recent elections."
-The district court denied the defendants' motion to dismiss, and the case is currently in discovery.
+The court denied the defendants' motion to dismiss, and Michigan agreed to slate 177,000 erroneous registrations for cancellation and implement other list-maintenance reforms. - In September 2021, voters sued North Carolina, alleging that "40 counties 90. in North Carolina have registration rates that far eclipse the national and statewide voterregistration rate in recent elections."
+The district court denied the defendants' motion to dismiss, and the case is now in discovery.

-V. Plaintiffs provided Defendants notice of their statutory violations.
+Plaintiffs provided Defendants notice of their statutory violations.